 Therapeutic boarding school focuses on education for girls

-Asheville Academy for Girls gives female adolescents encouragement and skills needed to succeed in whatever they choose to do.
+Asheville Academy gives female adolescents encouragement and skills needed to succeed in whatever they choose to do.
 The limits that they or others put on themselves are taken away, giving them a time to shine.

 We promote not only the importance of education for girls, but also the importance for personal and social development, as well.
 Having an all-female population, girls are less distracted and have more opportunities for leadership, special interests and socialization.